mitsuba-renderer/enoki/docs/gpu.rst

 perfectly safe to begin using the variable immediately as asynchronous communication with the GPU still observes a linear ordering guarantee.

-In very rare cases (e.g. kernel benchmarking), it may be desireable to wait until all currently running kernels have terminated.
+In very rare cases (e.g. kernel benchmarking), it may be desirable to wait until all currently running kernels have terminated.
 For this, invoke :cpp:func:`cuda_sync` following :cpp:func:`cuda_eval`.